MikeErtl/flickr-photo-stream/README.md

 See:
 https://www.npmjs.com/package/jsonp

-For asynchronous redux actions (getting a feed) use thunk middleware: https://www.npmjs.com/package/redux-thunk
+For asynchronous redux actions (getting a feed) use thunk middleware.
+See https://www.npmjs.com/package/redux-thunk

 For description see
 http://www.thegreatcodeadventure.com/react-redux-tutorial-part-iii-async-redux/